Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

-A good resources.
-Write on the cover « My French Phrasebook ».
-First, I suggest that you write the reasons why you want to learn French, you can write it in English and in French : Pourquoi est-ce que je veux apprendre le français ? → Why do I want to learn French ?
-And making a list of the reason : the emotions you want to feel in different situations,… You will write as well all the sentences and words you think of during the day, everyday.
-The ones that are relevant to you : when you are ordering some food and you do not remember how to ask a specific question or how to say a specific food (ex : pain → bread) in French, when you imagine yourself going to take the bus and asking to the driver how much is the price for a one-way ticket (Quel est le prix du ticket pour un trajet ?).
-Here are others useful sentences you need to know when you do your first steps in French, write the English translation to help you at the beginning, when you will feel more comfortable you will watch just at the French ones :
+It is a good resources, a good thing to have.
+I suggest you to write on the cover « My French Phrasebook ».
+First, I suggest that you write the reasons why you want to learn the French language, you can write it in the English language and in the French language : Pourquoi est-ce que je veux apprendre le français ? → Why do I want to learn French ?
+And making a list of the reason : the emotions you want to feel in different events,… You are going to write as well all the sentences and words you think during the day, everyday.
+The ones that are relevant to you : when you are ordering some food and you do not remember how to ask a specific question or how to say a specific food (ex : pain → bread) in the French language, when you imagine yourself going to take the bus and asking to the driver how much is the price for a one-way ticket (Quel est le prix du ticket pour un trajet aller ?).
+Here are others useful sentences you need to know when you begin to learn the French language, write the English translation to help you at the beginning, when you are going to feel more comfortable you will watch just at the French ones :

 Bonjour, salut → Hello

 Comment vas-tu ? / Comment allez-vous ? → How are you ?

 Ça va bien, merci.
 Et toi ? / Et vous ? → I am fine, thank you.
 And you ?

 Ça fait longtemps qu’on ne s’est pas vus → Long time no see.

 Comment t’appelles-tu ? / Comment vous appelez-vous ? → What is your name ?

 D’où venez-vous ? / D’où viens-tu ? → Where are you from ?